 In Michigan, if you go through foreclosure and the sale price is not enough to cover the balance of your mortgage, your lender can come after you for the "deficiency."
-Read on to learn what a deficiency judgment is and what happens to the deficiency after a short sale or a deed in lieu of foreclosure in Michigan.
+Read on to learn what a deficiency judgment is, find out about your right to contest the deficiency, and get information about what happens to the deficiency after a short sale or a deed in lieu of foreclosure in Michigan.

-When a lender forecloses on a mortgage, the total debt owed by the borrower to the lender frequently exceeds the foreclosure sale price.
+When a lender forecloses, the total debt the borrower owes to the lender frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

 In Michigan, lenders may foreclosure by either a nonjudicial or judicial process.
-Most foreclosures in Michigan are nonjudicial, which means the lender does not have to go through state court to get one, and the process takes around 60 days to complete if uncontested.
-(With a judicial foreclosure, the lender must foreclose through the state court system and the process is generally much longer.)
-To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)
+Most foreclosures in Michigan are nonjudicial, which means the lender does not have to go through state court to foreclose.
+(With a judicial foreclosure, the lender must foreclose through the state court system.
+To learn more about the difference between judicial and nonjudicial foreclosures, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

-Deficiency judgments following nonjudicial foreclosure.
-In Michigan, the lender may obtain a deficiency judgment following a nonjudicial foreclosure, but the borrower can contest the amount of the deficiency if:
+Deficiency judgments following nonjudicial foreclosures.
+In Michigan, the lender may get a deficiency judgment following a nonjudicial foreclosure.
+But the borrower can contest the amount of the deficiency if:

-Deficiency judgments following judicial foreclosure.
+Deficiency judgments following judicial foreclosures.
 If the lender chooses to pursue a judicial foreclosure, it may obtain a deficiency judgment as part of the judicial foreclosure process.

 There is no Michigan law that says a lender cannot get a deficiency judgment following a short sale.
 To avoid a deficiency judgment, the short sale agreement must expressly state that the lender waives its right to the deficiency.
 If the short sale agreement does not contain this waiver, the lender may later file a lawsuit to obtain a deficiency judgment.